-- In a medium-size bowl, sift together the flour, baking powder, salt, and nutmeg.
+In a medium-size bowl, sift together flour, baking powder, salt, and nutmeg.

-- Beat the shortening and sugar together until sandy.
-Add the egg yolks and mix until blended.
+Beat butter and sugar together until well-mixed.
+Add egg yolks and mix until blended.

-- Add the donuts to the heated fat a few at a time, being careful not to overcrowd the pot.
+Add the donuts to the heated fat a few at a time, being careful not to overcrowd the pot.
 Fry on each side about 2 minutes, but watch to make sure they don’t burn.
-Let them drain on a paper bag to soak up the excess grease.
+Remove from pan and drain.

-- You can dust the warm doughnuts in cinnamon sugar or sprinkle them with powdered sugar, if you prefer.
+Dust the warm doughnuts in cinnamon sugar or sprinkle them with powdered sugar.
+Cool before serving.